mariegrace31/microverse_project1/README.md

 <!-- FUTURE FEATURES -->
 ## 🔭 Future Features <a name="future-features"></a>
-[Feature1] :Logo
+[Feature1] :Add website logo
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- CONTRIBUTING -->

 ## 🤝 Contributing <a name="contributing"></a>
 Contributions, issues, and feature requests are welcome!
+Here isthe link to the issues:https://github.com/mariegrace31/microverse_project1/issues
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
-If you like this project, don't hesitate to show your support in one way or another.
+If you like this project, don't hesitate to show your support by liking it.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- ACKNOWLEDGEMENTS -->